rohit-db/dais-2025/unity-catalog/iceberg-support/README.md

 - **Deletion Vectors**: Enabling merge-on-read semantics for improved performance.
 - **Row IDs**: Facilitating incremental data processing.
 - **Write Defaults**: Enhancing concurrency and write performance.

-## Why It Matters
-- **Breaks Data Silos**: Connect to Unity Catalog from any engine and access all data across catalogs and formats
-- **Future-Proof Architecture**: Leverage the entire Lakehouse ecosystem with open standards
-- **Unified Governance**: Single interface for data discovery and governance across all data assets
-- **Performance Optimization**: Out-of-box performance with Predictive Optimization
-- **Vendor Lock-in Prevention**: Use your chosen engines regardless of catalog restrictions

 ## Code Examples
 ```sql